zpz/mpservice/README.md

 # mpservice

-Serving with asyncio, multiprocessing, and batching.
+Utilities for Python concurrency, including

+- Serving with multiprocessing to make full use of multiple cores, and batching to take advantage of vectorized computation if some components of the service has that capability.

-One use case is machine learning model serving, although the code is generic and not restricted to any particular use case.
+  One use case is machine learning model serving, although the code is generic and not restricted to this particular use case.

-Reference: [Service Batching from Scratch, Again](https://zpz.github.io/blog/batched-service-redesign/).
-This article describes roughly version 0.7.2.
+- Stream processing, i.e. processing a long, possibly infinite stream of input data, with multiple operators in the pipeline.
+A main use case if that one or more of the operators is I/O bound (think: calling an external service), hence can benefit from concurrency.
+Both sync and async interfaces are provided.

+The serving and streaming utilities can be combined because a `mpservice.mpserver.MPServer` instance, while doing heavy-lifting in other processes, acts as an
+I/O bound operator in the main process.
+Indeed, `mpservice.mpserver.MPServer` provides methods `stream` and `async_stream` for using the server to process data streams.

 The package also contains some other related utilities.